This article gives site owners a complete overview of the Lifecycle Management Automation process in SysKit Point.

-On the task details screen, the following is available:
+On the task details screen, the following information is available:

 - Owner(s) list (1)

-- Actions (4); as previously described, here you can decide what to do with your inactive resource
+- Actions (4); this section provides options on what to do with the inactive workspace

-After you successfully run a Lifecycle Management action, SysKit Point automatically completes the Lifecycle Management task for the reviewed resource.
+After successfully running a Lifecycle Management action, SysKit Point automatically completes the Lifecycle Management task for the reviewed workspace.

 - on the due date

-The emails display an appropriate message depending on the time you have left to complete the task and provide you with all available Lifecycle Management actions needed for task completion.
+The emails display an appropriate message depending on the time left to complete the task and provide all the available Lifecycle Management actions.

-Such tasks are now assigned to SysKit Point Admins and can no longer be completed by site owners or admins.
-When opened, the task details screen shows an appropriate message.
+Expired tasks are now assigned to SysKit Point Admins and can no longer be completed by site owners or admins.